A Leadership Challenge

 Mission

-To inspire emotionally intelligent leaders.
+To inspire confident leaders.

 How long is it?